$20 a Week for 10 Years: What Your Money Could Become

 |---|---|---|---|---|

-After a decade of saving $100 every month in a basic savings account, you earned $275 in interest.
-That is about $2.29 a month, less than a gas station coffee.
-Adjusted for inflation, the things that cost $12,000 when you started cost closer to $16,400 ten years later, so you are nearly $4,000 behind in real purchasing power.
+After a decade of saving $100 every month in a basic savings account, you earned about $300 in interest.
+That is roughly $2.50 a month, less than a gas station coffee.
+Adjusted for inflation at 3% a year, the things that cost $12,000 when you started cost closer to $16,100 ten years later, so you are about $3,800 behind in real purchasing power.
 The index fund nearly doubled your money.
-The Bitcoin figure reflects historical DCA results and comes with the same brutal volatility described below, drops of 75% to 80% from the peak, more than once.
+The Bitcoin row is the same 15% high-growth column used later in this article, not a forecast, and it comes with the volatility described below: drops of 75% to 80% from the peak, more than once.

 Whether you frame it as $20 a week or $100 a month, the lesson is identical: a savings account preserves, an index fund grows, and where you put the money matters far more than the exact amount.